THE UMBRELLA ACADEMY: WHAT SIGNIFICANT CHANGES HAVE BEEN MADE TO THE SOURCE MATERIAL?March 31, 2021

-Diego’s knife skills remain top-notch, but in the comic he is capable of surviving underwater for long periods of time and hasn’t shown the telekinetic bent that was seen in season 2.
+Diego’s knife skills remain top-notch, but in the comics, he is capable of surviving underwater for long periods of time.
+He also doesn’t shown the telekinetic bent that was seen in season 2.

 Klaus’s powers are also quite different in the comics.
-While he does still have immortality and the power to communicate with the dead in the comics, he also possesses the powers of telekinesis, flight, astral projection and telepathy (airwave communication).
-Another small detail in the comics is that he isn’t able to fully harness his powers while wearing shoes so he tends to walk around barefooted.
+In the comics, he also possesses the powers of telekinesis, flight, astral projection, and telepathy (airwave communication).
+Also, Klaus isn’t able to fully harness his powers while wearing shoes so he tends to walk around barefooted.

-Luther’s power in the show is super strength, which is even further enhanced when his father uses a serum based on Pogo’s blood to heal him.
-In the comics however, his head is attached to a martian gorilla which then allows him to use the abilities of one.
+Luther’s power in the show is super-strength; which grows even more when his father uses a serum based on Pogo’s blood to heal him.
+In the comics; his head is attached to a martian gorilla which then allows him to use the abilities of one.

 Allison’s power to change the minds of people around her is based on her comic ability to warp reality.
-A hint of this power was seen in the premiere of season 2 but, since then, it sadly has been nowhere to be found.
+A hint of this power is visible in the premiere of season 2 but, since then, it sadly has been nowhere to be found.

 The version of Hazel and Cha-Cha presented by the comics do not adhere closely to their live-action counterparts.

-In the show, Hazel and Cha-Cha are portrayed as blue-collar workers, still brutal and relentless but much more human.
-They’re frequently at odds with The Commission as their superiors seem intent on cutting their budget at every turn as they demand more from them.
+In the show, Hazel and Cha-Cha behave like blue-collar workers, still brutal and relentless but much more human.
+They’re frequently at odds with The Commission; as their superiors seem intent on cutting their budget at every turn as they demand more from them.

-Hazel, in particular, is shown to be more merciful.
-It is revealed that he spared the life of a witness to one of his targets and his relationship with Agnes is the primary reason he quits The Commission.
+Hazel, in particular, displays more merciful tendencies.
+Klaus reveals that he spared the life of a witness to one of his targets.
+His relationship with Agnes is the primary reason he quits The Commission.

 The Swedes (another original creation of the show) take up the role of silent, psychopathic assassins in season two.

-Many aspects of Klaus and Vanya were retooled for the express purposes of the show.
+Many aspects of Klaus and Vanya are different for the express purposes of the show.

-Their sexuality isn’t a part of their characterization but it was introduced later as their characters were developed.
+Their sexuality isn’t a part of their characterization but it comes in during their characters’ development.

 Klaus’s relationship with Ben (his dead brother) isn’t even a factor in the comics and all of their shenanigans in the show are completely original.
 The cult he creates in season 2 is another original idea of the show.

 Vanya’s relationships in the show are also original.
-In the comics, Diego had a thing for her which, thankfully, was changed to create a more interesting sibling dynamic.
-Her amnesia was pulled directly from the comics but Five shooting her in the head, her subsequent paralysis, and recovery were left in the comics.
+In the comics, Diego has a crush on her which, thankfully, is different to create a more interesting sibling dynamic.
+Her amnesia comes directly from the comics but; Five shooting her in the head, her subsequent paralysis, and recovery didn’t reach the series.

-Aiden Gallagher plays Five brilliantly in the Netflix show, combining his youth with the burdened and cynical demeanor of an elderly man who has seen too much and done too much.
+Aiden Gallagher plays Five brilliantly in the Netflix show.
+He combines his youth with the burdened and cynical demeanor of an elderly man.
+One who has seen too much and done too much.

 In the comics, Five’s story is much darker.

-His attempt to escape the apocalypse result in his kidnapping by the Temps Aeternalis (The Commission in the show) where he is tortured and implanted with the DNA of several serial killers to make him a perfect killer.
-He is stuck in the body of a ten-year-old when he escapes and he indulges in drugs and alcohol and other incredibly risqué behaviour
+His attempt to escape the apocalypse result in his kidnapping by the Temps Aeternalis (The Commission in the show); where he is tortured and implanted with the DNA of several serial killers to make him a perfect killer.
+He remains in the body of a ten-year-old when he escapes.
+In the present day, he indulges in drugs, alcohol, and other incredibly risqué behavior

 LEONARD PEABODY (THE CONDUCTOR)